Animatable Neural Radiance Fields for Modeling Dynamic Human Bodies: Experiments

 \subsection{Performance on image synthesis}

-\paragraph{Baselines.} To validate our method, we compare with state-of-the-art image synthesis methods \cite{thies2019deferred, wu2020multi} that also utilize SMPL priors.
+\paragraph{Baselines.} We compare with state-of-the-art image synthesis methods \cite{thies2019deferred, wu2020multi, peng2020neural} that also utilize SMPL priors.
 1) Neural Textures \cite{thies2019deferred} renders a coarse mesh with latent texture maps and uses a 2D CNN to interpret feature maps into target images.
 Since \cite{thies2019deferred} is not open-sourced, we reimplement it and take the SMPL mesh as the input mesh.
 2) NHR \cite{wu2020multi} extracts 3D features from input point clouds and renders them into 2D feature maps, which are then transformed into images using 2D CNNs.
 Since dense point clouds are difficult to obtain from sparse camera views, we take SMPL vertices as input point clouds.
+3) Neural body \cite{peng2020neural} represents the human body with an implicit field conditioned on the latent codes anchored on the vertices of SMPL and renders the images using volume rendering.

 \paragraph{Results of novel view synthesis.} For comparison, we synthesize novel views of training video frames.
-Table~\ref{table:h36m_view_result} shows the comparison of our method with \cite{thies2019deferred, wu2020multi}, which demonstrates that our method performs best among all methods.
+Table~\ref{table:h36m_view_result} shows the comparison of our method with \cite{thies2019deferred, wu2020multi}.
 Specifically, our model outperforms \cite{thies2019deferred, wu2020multi} by a margin of at least 2.07 in terms of the PSNR metric and 0.024 in terms of the SSIM metric.
+Moreover, the proposed method achieves comparable results with the most recent state-of-the-art approach \cite{peng2020neural} as shown in Table~\ref{table:zjum_view_result}, despite not being specifically designed for the novel view synthesis task.

 Figure \ref{fig:h36m_view} presents the qualitative comparison of our method with \cite{thies2019deferred, wu2020multi}.
 Both \cite{thies2019deferred, wu2020multi} have difficulty in controlling the rendering viewpoint and tend to synthesize contents of training views.
 As shown in the second person of Figure~\ref{fig:h36m_view}, they render the human back that is seen during training.
 In contrast, our method is able to accurately control the viewpoint, thanks to the explicit 3D representation.